-The $49 Chief of Staff: How Small Business Owners Are Using AI to Run Their Operations
+The $49 AI Chief of Staff: 4 Real Ways Small Business Owners Use It in 2026

 Here's what she actually uses it for.